-Twelve-foot wide sidewalks will be provided along both sides of the proposed 5th Avenue bridge over I-290 between Harrison Street and Bataan Drive, which are stop-controlled intersections.
+Twelve-foot-wide sidewalks would be provided along both sides of the proposed 5th Avenue bridge over I-290 between Harrison Street and Bataan Drive, which are stopcontrolled intersections (Figure 3-23).
 Wider sidewalks and pedestrian plaza areas are provided in each corner to provide additional area for pedestrian visibility and queuing, and also provide space for hardscape/street furniture/aesthetic features if implemented by the local community.